Our top Annapurna Circuit trekking tips

 Don’t be the whinger in your group; channel all the happy vibes.
 Simples.

 Take it from us, wanderers – eating gives you energy and you need a LOT of energy when hiking the Annapurna Circuit.

 Don’t fret, you’re not going to pack on the kg’s.
 In actual fact, hiking at altitude means you’ll shed them so eat all the glorious food.
 We're the best examples of this, as despite eating everything, we came back super slim and toned.
 YAY!

 The best food for energy on the trail is porridge for breakfast and Dal Bhat for lunch and dinner.
 Trekking the Annapurna Circuit is also the best excuse for eating a chocolate bar per day.
 Load up on your favourite treats and snack on these during the day for some quick energy!

 Learn more about the delicious food you can eat with this Nepal food guide.

 DRINK ALL THE FLUIDS TO STAY HYDRATED

-Obvious but important notice alert: your body will dehydrate quicker than usual at altitude and with all this walking, so it’s vital you keep knocking back those fluids.
-4 litres a day minimum.
+Obvious but important notice alert: your body will dehydrate quicker than usual at altitude and with all this walking, so a key Annapurna Circuit trekking tip is to keep knocking back those fluids.
+This means 4 litres a day minimum.

-Tea, soup, and hot chocolate also count on the Annapurna trek, so if you’re sick of water substitute for some of these options at breakfast or lunch.
+Tea, soup, and hot chocolate also count as fluids on your Annapurna trek.
+If you’re sick of water, substitute for some of these options at breakfast or lunch.

 SAY NO TO PLASTIC BOTTLES AND SAVE THE ENVIRONMENT